 Our salaries do not include the additional value of your benefits, which UB GME pays.
 Most institutions ask you to pay for your own benefits.
 Add $4,000 to $5,000 to our salaries for an accurate figure of your effective salary to compare what you will earn here to other programs.

 University Medical Resident Services (UMRS) and University Dental Resident Services (UDRS) provide a robust benefit package worth $4,000-$5,000 annually, at no cost to you.
 Other institutions ask you to pay for malpractice insurance, health insurance and so on—compare for yourself.

 Each of the affiliated teaching hospitals, at its expense, maintains professional liability insurance coverage on behalf of the residents for the professional resident services rendered at that institution.
 This coverage is specific to the hospital in which the resident is rotating.
 Coverage in non-hospital settings is provided for GMEC approved rotations only at the expense of the hospital supporting the resident pay line.
 No coverage is provided for moonlighting or other activities that are not part of the approved residency/fellowship curriculum.
-The UB Office of Graduate Medical Education will provide official documentation of the details of the liability coverage upon request of the resident/fellow.

 Medical insurance coverage is offered through BlueCross BlueShield of Western New York effective on the first day residents/fellows are required to report to UB.
 The plan provides hospital, surgical, medical and prescription coverage.
 Premiums for single and family coverage are paid in full by the employer.

 Residents/fellows who decline coverage because they are covered under a health insurance plan other than the one provided through UMRS or UDRS may be eligible for an annual salary increase (“buy-out”) of $500 once they provide proof of other insurance.